martinMr79/bits-and-bots/README.md

 For designing the user interface and user experience, i used Adobe XD

 Our project planning was carried out using Trello, a web-based Kanban-style list-making application.
-We used a Gantt chart for project timing.
+I used a Gantt chart for project timing.

 Trello board: ![Kanban board](https://github.com/martinMr79/bits-and-bots/assets/80599295/93ae49ce-7299-4672-94ff-817a71e94448)